lguibr/commitai/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/CommitAi.svg)](https://pypi.org/project/CommitAi/)
 [![License](https://img.shields.io/pypi/l/CommitAi.svg)](https://github.com/lguibr/CommitAi/blob/main/LICENSE)

 commitai is a command-line tool that helps you generate informative and relevant commit messages for your Git repositories using AI language models like GPT-4 and Claude.
 It analyzes your staged changes, combines them with a high-level explanation provided by you, and creates a commit message based on this information.
-Additionally, it supports custom commit message templates and a back command to reset to previous commits.
+Additionally, it supports custom commit message templates.
 This not only saves you time and effort but also ensures a consistent and meaningful commit history.

+## Features

+- Automatically runs the repository's pre-commit hook (if it exists) before generating the commit message to avoid discarded commit costs.
+- Generates informative and relevant commit messages based on staged changes and user-provided explanations.
+- Supports custom commit message templates.
+- Integrates with AI language models like GPT-4 and Claude for intelligent commit message generation.

 ## Prerequisites